rikenshah/WolfTutor/README.md

 ### Use Cases

-The four major use cases of our application are,
+The five major use cases of our application are,
 #### 1. Find a tutor
 <Details>
 <p> A user can find a tutor on our bot by just typing one of the following keywords,